Richard Spencer's appearance draws ire of Texas A&M officials, students

 "I don't think that you can bring Somalians into America and expect them to assimilate," he said.

-When challenged by CNN national correspondent Gary Tuchman, who rebuked the stereotypes that Wiginton articulated, the white nationalist didn't offer further evidence about his views.
+Challenged, the white nationalist didn't offer further evidence about his views.

 "Sometimes maybe being a bigot is wise," he said.